EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 Events are at the heart of event sourcing.
 They are the primary building block upon which the technique is built.
 But, what is an event?

-In event-sourcing, events are registrations of something that happened that is relevant to the business.
+In event sourcing, events are registrations of something that happened that is relevant to the business.
 They capture a moment in time and turn it into an historical record.
 These events contain intention and contextual information.
 Events should be named in past tense and reflect something that has happened in the past.
 Events are undeniable facts, represented as immutable objects, stored in an append-only manner.

-## When event-sourcing shines.
+## When event sourcing shines.

-Event-sourcing shines where traditional modeling techniques fall short.
+Event sourcing shines where traditional modeling techniques fall short.
 It is well suites for modeling complex business processes.

 ## How is it different?